DIY: Homemade Banana Hair Conditioner

 Do not let banana debris remain on your scalp, as it may irritate you and worsen dandruff symptoms.

-So, scroll up, make this conditioner.
+So, scroll up, and make this wholesome conditioner for dry hair.
 Then, use it regularly and watch your hair transform!

 However, always perform a patch test to check for any adverse reactions.
 If you notice any redness, irritation, or inflammation, please consult a doctor before using the banana conditioner on your hair and scalp as it can adversely your scalp health.